The Cuban Family Reunification Parole Program

 After USCIS Grants Parole

 If we grant parole under the CFRP Program, U.S. Embassy Havana staff will issue the necessary travel documents to your beneficiary in Cuba.
-These travel documents will allow the beneficiary to travel to the United States and seek parole from a Customs and Border Protection officer at a port of entry.
+These travel documents will allow the beneficiary to travel to the United States and seek parole from a CBP officer at a port of entry.